Has your mind drawn a blank?

 Ebooks can be written and hosted directly with the likes of Amazon.
 Many ebooks are on a niche/small subject and can be as little as 25 pages long.

-If you are interested in making money from home then why not spend some productive time investigating the different ways you might do so?
+If you are interested in flexible work from home jobs and making money from home then why not spend some productive time investigating the different ways you might do so?

 Productive Things To Do In Your Home